-Tools used: Adobe Illustrator, Adobe Photoshop, Maya 3D, and Indigo Renderer.
+Tools used: Adobe Illustrator, Adobe Photoshop, and Maya 3D

 As someone who is an avid explorer, both in terms of creative thinking in addition to exploring the world as a hobby, I wanted to create brand that is all about the intersection of freedom and exploration and is all about empowering connection.
 The presented me with a challenge, as freedom and connection might seem like they are mutually exclusive.

 Smart phones have revolutionized the way we connect to the world and each other, but there is a problem.
 When one steps outside of the area that is covered, their device essentially becomes useless.
 As an avid explorer, I have come to appreciate this dilemma on a personal level.

 Flock is a device that aims to address this problem by filling in these "dead zones" and allowing your smart devices to be used in rural places and the great outdoors.
 I wanted to create a brand that embodies and empowers abstract ideas that resonate with me on deep level, such as a "freedom" and "connection.
 From there, I branched created various association word maps of brand values.
 I had various concepts in mind that spoke to the brand such as "grow", "group", "ripple", "extend", and I mapped out these words to visualize their associations with various online word-mapping tools.